ace-1331/ace12401-cursedscript/README.md

-## At this time, the curse is maintained to remain compatible with the club, but no new feature are planned.
+## At this time, the curse is maintained to remain compatible with the club, but no new feature is planned.
 ---

 # DOCUMENTATION FOR THE "CURSED" SCRIPT